Skip to main content

 For more information on breast screening, please visit www.nhs.uk/breast-screening

-Bowel Cancer
+Bowel Cancer Screening

-You can also get screening for bowel cancer every 2 years if you're aged 75 or over, but you need to call the bowel cancer screening helpline on 0800 707 6060 and ask for the test.
+You can also get screening for bowel cancer every 2 years if you're aged 75 or over.
+But, you need to call the bowel cancer screening helpline on 0800 707 6060 and ask for the test.

 Women's Health

-If you have a higher than average risk, you may be offered screening and genetic testing (all women aged 50-70 are invited for regular screening).
-There is a good chance of recovery if detected in the early stages so it is vital that women check their breasts and armpits regularly – it maybe easiest to do this in the shower or bath for any changes and make sure to always get any changes examined by your GP.
+There is a good chance of recovery if detected in the early stages.
+So, it is vital that women check their breasts and armpits regularly.
+It maybe easiest to do this in the shower or bath for any changes.
+Make to always get any changes examined by your GP.

 Men's Health